ssilverman/QNEthernet/README.md

 The library is configured, by default, to use the system-defined malloc functions.
 These include _malloc_, _free_, and _calloc_.
 The `MEM_LIBC_MALLOC` option controls this.
-Setting `MEM_LIBC_MALLOC` to zero will change any internal malloc calls to use the lwIP-supplied malloc functions.
+Setting `MEM_LIBC_MALLOC` to zero will change any internal malloc calls to use the lwIP-supplied malloc functions with a preallocated heap.

 When `MEM_LIBC_MALLOC` is enabled, the `MEM_SIZE` option is not used, and when disabled, `MEM_SIZE` _is_ used and the heap is preallocated.
 One of the reasons